bpmutter/xyz/journey/_posts/2020-10-10-on-direction.markdown

 There are no exams, no immediate network of classmates with whom to work on group assignments, nor have I been assessed on my performance by someone other than myself or through someone else's criteria.

-I suppose that the only criteria that actually matter are building up a portfolio (through deploying proprietary software projects), and ultimately landing employment as a Software Engineer to mark the success of this career transition I've embarked on.
+I suppose that the only criteria that actually matter are building up a portfolio (through deploying proprietary software projects), and ultimately landing employment to mark the success of this career transition I've embarked on.

 With that said, I've been intentional on prioritising **structure** to my learning in order to make tangible progress and not get lost in this process.